Ashley Coulter: Canadian Idol

-Post-Idol Career
+Post-Idol career

 In an interview on London radio station CJBK following her elimination, Coulter stated that she does not intend to return to working as a cashier and wishes to continue pursuing her music career.
 She has since begun recording as a solo artist under the name Ashes, performing in and around the GTA.
-She currently works at Steve's Music Store, Toronto.
+She worked at Steve's Music Store, Toronto.

-Ashes has recently collaborated with Canadian artist Classified on his newest album Handshakes and Middle Fingers, contributing vocals to the single "That Aint Classy".
+Ashes collaborated with Canadian artist Classified on his album Handshakes and Middle Fingers, contributing vocals to the single "That Aint Classy".
 The single became available on Classified's website January 31, 2011.